-You don't need to be afraid of holding a district meeting.
+You don’t need to be afraid of holding a district meeting.
 Members of Congress are people just like anyone else.
 Holding these meetings has a huge pay-off.
 First and foremost, when you tell your story, your Member of Congress can put a face on the issue.
 Second, you will have a change to build up your relationship with your Members of Congress.
-The more you opportunities you take to speak them, the more likely they will be to support you in laws and regulations.
+The more opportunities you take to speak with them, the more likely they will be to support you in laws and regulations.

 Of course, we are here to support you every step of the way!
 If you have any questions or comments, don’t hesitate to contact us.

 - Find a friend!
 It will make your meeting more effective if you bring a diverse group of stakeholders.
 Amplify the patient voice by assembling a group of fellow patients, family members, nurses, dietitians and whoever else you would like to join.
 Don’t overwhelm your legislator or their staff with too many people.
 Try not to go with more than five other people.

 - Schedule the meeting.
 Pick a few dates that work for you and the rest of your group and call your legislators’ district offices.
 Ask to speak with the district scheduler.
 Be sure to submit your meeting request with at least two weeks advance notice.
 Keep in mind, your legislators may be busy, and you may end up speaking with a member of their staff.
 Click here to find your legislators’ contact information.